-Arris can critically analyze low-input treatment technologies for small, mid-size treatment plants as well as decentralized and onsite systems.
+Arris can critically analyse low-input treatment technologies for small, mid-size treatment plants as well as decentralized and onsite systems.
 “Low-input” is a term which describes a combination of low-energy, low-cost, and/or low-maintenance technologies over a technology’s life cycle.
 We can identify, research, and/or develop low- and zero-energy water and wastewater treatment systems and expanded recovery of beneficial treatment by-products and validate technologies for continuous monitoring and control or provide other innovative monitoring strategies to ensure reliability and adequate performance across reuse treatment trains.

 One of our historical major projects is the Woodford Folk Festival which has an average daily attendance of approximately 25,000 people; resulting in 130,000 people over the course of a typical festival.
 Arris designed, constructed and operates the wastewater treatment plant and water recycling scheme that successfully handles the highly variable water flows such a festival generates.